zcorleissen/documentation/source/native_drivers.rst

 Additional Resources
 ^^^^^^^^^^^^^^^^^^^^

-As the C# Driver is officially supported by the folks over at 10Gen, you'll find a wealth of additional documentation on its :mongo-ecosystem:`official page </drivers/csharp/>`.
+As the C# Driver is officially supported by the folks over at MongoDB Inc., you'll find a wealth of additional documentation on its :mongo-ecosystem:`official page </drivers/csharp/>`.
 Some great places to get started digging deeper are: